From Tri Training to Low Back Pain, Cam Keeps Swimming

 The Family that Swims Together…

-The Endless Pool, he finds, "is perfect for stroke correction.
+The Endless Pools Original pool, he finds, "is perfect for stroke correction.
 I know what pace they can hold for it.
 I dial it in with the app on my phone.
 It's really cool, immediate feedback."

 Cam has seen his daughters gain "immediate improvement in their stroke.
 You can do the correction right there in almost real time."